ianmilliken/mpc/site/content/blog/should-i-advertise-on-facebook-or-google.md

     Pay per click (PPC) advertising is a great way to get your business in front of prospective customers.
 But where should you advertise?
 What are the benfits of one platform over another?
 Let's discuss the options.
-  meta_title: >-
-    Should You Advertsise on Facebook or Google? | Marketplace Strategy Solutions
+  meta_title: Where Should You Spend Your PPC Budget? | Brisbane Marketing Agency
 title: The Why and Where of PPC
 publishDate: 2018-04-15T23:00:10.000Z
 author: Jordan